vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 `jwksUri`: The JSON Web Key Set (JWKS) is a set of keys containing the public keys used to verify any JSON Web Token (JWT).

 `forwardOriginalToken`: By default, JWT request tokens are not passed from one service to another service.
-It is the responsibilty of **Application Developer** to pass these tokens from one service to another.
+It is the responsibility of **Application Developer** to pass these tokens from one service to another.
 This can be set to true to pass the JWT Request token to next service.
 This forward is valid only for first hop.